lxg/l10n/README.md

 # l10n – a versatile and super-lightweight localisation library

 With this library, you can build multilingual frontend application with very little overhead.
-It weights only ~370 bytes (yes, bytes!) minified and compressed and has a lot of nice features.
+It weights less than 1kB minified and compressed, and it has lots of nice features.

 The killer feature of this library however, is the [extraction tool](https://github.com/lxg/l10n-tools) which will scan your source code for translatable messages merge them into your dictionary.
 Of course, it will retain existing translations, so you will never again have to manually extract and merge your translations!